 The Australian Government announced funding of $5.8 million to Cancer Australia in the 2017-2018 Budget to fight childhood cancer through increased research capacity to advance the diagnosis, treatment, management and analysis of childhood cancer, improve outcomes for low survival childhood cancer, and to improve data and awareness.

-Cancer Australia will also fast track international research collaborations of paediatric brain cancer in Australia.
+Cancer Australia is also fast-tracking international research collaborations of paediatric brain cancer in Australia.